cdktf/cdktf-provider-cloudflare/docs/accessApplication.java.md

 Cannot turn on if cors_headers is set.
 Defaults to `false`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.32.0/docs/resources/access_application#options_preflight_bypass AccessApplication#options_preflight_bypass}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.33.0/docs/resources/access_application#options_preflight_bypass AccessApplication#options_preflight_bypass}

+---

+##### `policies`<sup>Optional</sup> <a name="policies" id="@cdktf/provider-cloudflare.accessApplication.AccessApplication.Initializer.parameter.policies"></a>

+- *Type:* java.util.List<java.lang.String>

+The policies associated with the application, in ascending order of precedence.

+When omitted, the application policies are not be updated.
+Warning: Do not use this field while you still have this application ID referenced as `application_id` in an `cloudflare_access_policy` resource, as it can result in an inconsistent state.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.33.0/docs/resources/access_application#policies AccessApplication#policies}

 ---